AdobeDocs/experience-manager-64.en/help/forms/using/dynamically-select-a-user-or-group-for-aem-workflow.md

 }
 ```

-The following sample ECMAScript dynamically selects an assignee for the Adobe Sign step.
+The following sample ECMAScript dynamically selects an assignee for the Acrobat Sign step.
 Before using the below script, ensure that the user information (email addresses and phone numbers) mentioned in the script is correct.
 If user information mentioned in the script is incorrect, the related process can fail.

 >[!NOTE]
 >
->On using ECMAScript for Adobe Sign, the script must be located in crx-repository at /apps/fd/workflow/scripts/adobesign/, and should have a function named getAdobeSignRecipients to return a list of the users.
+>On using ECMAScript for Acrobat Sign, the script must be located in crx-repository at /apps/fd/workflow/scripts/adobesign/, and should have a function named getAdobeSignRecipients to return a list of the users.

 ```
 function getAdobeSignRecipients() {